Streamlining trade at key border crossing

 Other benefits include greater transparency and compliance with border procedures, enhanced traceability of goods and trucks and increased cooperation between agencies.

 And it isn’t only customers of Bhomra Land Port that are likely to benefit: MoS and BLPA are aiming to develop an ‘ideal digitalised model’ that can be replicated across the other 22 Bangladesh land ports.

-The Alliance will conduct a baseline study during Phase One of the project and similar assessments every six months to chart progress.
+The Alliance has conducted a baseline study of the project and similar assessments will be conducted every six months to chart progress.
 Finally, near the end of the project, an external evaluation will quantify outcomes and impacts.